US won't leave Australia alone in the face of Chinese coercion -Blinken | ExBulletin

 US won’t leave Australia alone in the face of Chinese coercion -Blinken

-U.S. Secretary of State Antony Blinken said on Thursday that the United States would not leave Australia alone in the face of economic coercion from China, and that such behavior towards U.S. allies would hamper improvements in US-China-US relations.
+WASHINGTON (Reuters) U.S. Secretary of State Antony Blinken said on Thursday that the United States would not leave Australia alone in the face of economic coercion from China and that such behavior towards U.S. allies would hamper improvements in US-China-US relations.

 Successive Australian trade ministers have been unable to secure a phone call with their Chinese counterparts since diplomatic tensions escalated in 2020, and last week Beijing suspended all activities as part of a bilateral economic dialogue with Australia.